cocos/cocos-docs/en/ui-system/components/editor/videoplayer.md

 2. Check the **stayOnBottom** property on the **VideoPlayer** in the **Properties** panel.

-**Note:**
-- This feature is only supported on Web.
+> **Note**: this feature is only supported on Web.
-- The specific effects are not guaranteed to be consistent, depending on whether each browser supports or restricts.
+> **Note**: the specific effects are not guaranteed to be consistent, depending on whether each browser supports or restricts.
-- After the **stayOnBottom** is enabled, the `clicked` event in `VideoPlayerEvent` cannot be listened normally.
+> **Note**: after the **stayOnBottom** is enabled, the `clicked` event in `VideoPlayerEvent` cannot be listened normally.

-For more information, please refer to the [21.video-player](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/21.video-player) of the test-cases-3d samples bundled with Creator.
+For more information, please refer to the [21.video-player example](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/ui/21.video-player) in the test-cases-3d samples bundled with __Cocos Creator__.
 Results as shown below:

 ![videoplayer-stayOnButtom](videoplayer/videoplayer-stayOnButtom.png)